 There are other ways to depower the main after the turn.
-For example, there is another trick offered by Ray in the Lagoon 42 FB owners group.
-He simply eases the main during the tack.
-By easing the main, he is depowering it on the other side of the tack, which prevents the main from stopping the turn and pivoting into the wind.
+For example, you can simply ease the main during the tack.
+By easing the main, you are depowering it on the other side of the tack, which prevents the main from stopping the turn and pivoting into the wind.
 You can then repower the main once the jib is filled.
 This requires a bit of coordination by the person handling the mainsheet but it is a trick also worth a try.
-Another group member was taught to depower the main with the traveler.
+You can also depower the main with the traveler.
 Before the tack the leeward (lazy) line of the traveler is put on a winch and the clutch is left open.
-After the bow crosses the wind, that traveler line becomes the working side and it is ease so that the traveler moves to leeward on the new side.
+After the bow crosses the wind, that traveler line becomes the working side and it is eased so that the traveler moves to leeward on the new side.
 This creates the same depowering effect preventing the main from turning the boat into the wind.
-Both of these approaches should work, but they run the risk of depowering the main too much so you may loose too much speed in the other side of the tack.
+Both of these approaches should work, but they require significant coordination during the tack and you run the risk of depowering the main too much so you may lose too much speed on the other side of the tack.
 Although that should not matter much on a tack unless you are racing.

 Now, do you know what is even better than these tricks?
 Modify your jib traveler so that you can backwind the jib!